Jennifer Rush (1992 album): Singles

 The album track "I Can't Say No" received radio adds in Denmark soon after the album's release.
 Despite this, it never became a single.
+The album track "Timeless Love" received radio adds in Greece in April 1993, but also did not become a single.

 Track listing

 Spanish CD copies of the album include 4 Spanish re-recordings added to the track list.